-An overgrown and unkempt area of woodland is set to be transformed into an orchard.
+An overgrown and unkempt area of woodland has been transformed into an orchard.
 Left to its own devices for years, this is the latest development in our plans to plant trees to combat climate change and regenerate areas of Horsenden Hill.

-This new orchard, which for now we are calling the apple grove, more on that later, is the woody area on the left as you enter the main gates to Horsenden Farm.
+This new orchard occupies the woody area on the left as you enter the main gates to Horsenden Farm.

 Our small but intrepid herd of two Shetland cows – Ilex and Bramble – did lots of preparatory work for us, munching their way through leaves and branches.

 This initiative is a collaboration between the Friends of Horsenden Hill, Horsenden’s cows and pigs and ranger Jon Staples, London Borough of Ealing.

 First we cleared the site of brambles, and roots and branches the cows left behind, and we prepared for planting.

 Our pigs helped dig over the soil before planting, adding their manure.
 We will spread wildflower seed and Meadow grass for Ilex and Bramble to graze.

 The site is flanked by living hedges of hawthorn and wild rose that provide habitat for small birds and many species of insects.
 The living hedges will be enhanced with apple and mulberry trees

 In Autumn 2021 we planted the new trees, attended to hedges and installed stock fencing.
 We planted 15 bare root apple trees, each of which will grow to between 4m and 7m after ten years.
 Some of these are heritage varieties, selected for their sweet juice and good cropping.

 Many heritage varieties have become rare in recent years as growers have concentrated on a smaller range.
 There have been orchards at Horsenden for hundreds of years and we want to protect that heritage.

-The addition of a stock proof fence will make sure that the farm’s cows can’t just wander there when they feel like it.
+The addition of a stock proof fence ensures that the farm’s cows can’t just wander there when they feel like it.